yhlink/kssdree_docs/doc/source/Quick/Routine/routine.md

-Demonstrate the phylogenetic placement pipeline of Kssdtree using an assembled prokaryotic genome, including a multi-step implementation and a one-step implementation.
+Demonstrate the routine pipeline of Kssdtree on ES29 dataset, including a multi-step implementation and a one-step implementation.

 # Multi-step implementation
 ```